 New Chapter uses 2 types of Magnesium

-Our one-daily tablet formula is designed with two types of high-quality Magnesium for optimal absorption.
-First, we use full-spectrum Magnesium from the sea that also provides trace minerals and electrolytes.
+Our one-daily tablet formulas are designed with two types of high-quality Magnesium for optimal absorption.
+First, we use full-spectrum Magnesium from the sea that also provides trace minerals and hydrating electrolytes.
 Second, we use TRAACS ® (The Real Amino Acid Chelate System) Magnesium bisglycinate that is 2.5x better absorbed than the leading Magnesium form.† Both forms deliver bioavailable Magnesium that your body can recognize and use for 4-in-1 magnesium benefits: muscle relaxation and recovery, bone support, heart support, and healthy nerve transmission.* Our Magnesium is tested for purity and quality every step of the way to deliver the perfect one-daily supplement you can trust.
 In fact, one tablet actually delivers the equivalent Magnesium of 13.5 cups of Broccoli (325 mg of Mg per tablet)!

 † 2.5x better absorption than the leading form as shown in preclinical lab testing on buffered Mg bisglycinate

 Let’s take a closer look at Magnesium bisglycinate, also known as Magnesium glycinate.
 Magnesium bisglycinate is a form of Magnesium that’s bound to two molecules of glycine, which is an amino acid.
 While some kinds of Magnesium supplement molecules pull water from the GI tract and pass through the digestive system with a “flushing” or laxative effect, New Chapter Magnesium bisglycinate is different.
 Our Magnesium bisglycinate can be recognized and absorbed effectively by your body, with low risk of GI side effects.
 Taking Magnesium bisglycinate helps ensure proper absorption and overall GI comfort.